linmatch/linmatch/README.md

 Hi, I'm **Manqing**!
 I have a strong quantitative background in Economics and Applied Statistics, and I’m currently pursuing my Master’s in Applied Statistics at the University of Michigan.
 With professional experience in both academic and industry settings, I specialize in statistical modeling, data visualization, and building data-driven solutions to real-world problems.

-My interests lie at the intersection of statistics, healthcare analytics, social science, and forensic genetics.
+My interests lie at the intersection of statistics, econometric, healthcare analytics, social science, and forensic genetics.
 I am passionate about uncovering patterns in large datasets and applying rigorous methods to generate actionable insights.

 ---